CloudLinux OS Solo is not designed for shared hosting usage and it does not include any LVE-related features and CageFS.

 The number of servers is unlimited.

-For the current implementation, we recommend using cPanel Solo.
-Plesk and DirectAdmin are not supported.
+For the current implementation, we recommend using cPanel Solo and DirectAdmin.
+Plesk is not supported yet.

 Please feel free to ask your questions here.